ShubhamChndrvnshi/CandyContracts/README.md

 ![GithubFollow](https://img.shields.io/github/followers/Candy-Labs?style=social)

 # CandyCreatorV1A Governance
 Variant of the CandyCreatorV1A base contract that restricts the owner from releasing funds without first passing a community vote by the token holders.
+Thank you to the authors and maintainers of the [ERC721A](https://github.com/chiru-labs/ERC721A) repository for making this possible.

 ## Voting
 ### Proposing a release (Project Creator)